How to Open a Dispensary in Oregon

 Risk Management Plan

 A risk management plan is crucial for a dispensary to identify and mitigate potential risks and uncertainties.
 It assesses regulatory compliance, security vulnerabilities, market competition, and operational risks.
-It outlines strategies to minimize these risks, such as contingency plans, insurance coverage, robust security measures, and compliance protocols.
+It also outlines strategies to minimize these risks, such as contingency plans, insurance coverage, robust security measures, and compliance protocols.

 A well-developed risk management plan enhances business resilience and safeguards against potential setbacks or liabilities.
+Here are some key elements that should be included in a risk management plan for opening a dispensary in Oregon:

 Location Requirements for a Dispensary